The 2034 Olympic and Paralympic Winter Games

 Getting Around During the Games

-Utah's light rail system, TRAX, was the largest public transportation project completed for the 2002 Winter Olympic Games.
+Utah's light rail system, TRAX, was the largest public transportation project completed for the 2002 Winter Olympic and Paralympic Games.
 TRAX began operations in 1999.
 The first 2.3-mile (3.7 km) segment of the University Line opened ahead of schedule on Saturday, December 15, 2001, providing service from the Delta Center to Rice-Eccles Stadium, at a cost of $148.5 million.

 "TRAX and FrontRunner rail lines are attributed with spurring development that has resulted in nearly 1,300 net new jobs generating over $66 million in income and $227 million in business sales annually," according to a report from the Boston-based Economic Development Research Group.